Compare CIT Bank products

 - High rates on savings products.
 If you want a bank that can help you save, CIT Bank offers respectable APYs on its savings products.

 - No monthly maintenance fees.
 All of CIT Bank’s personal accounts come with no monthly maintenance fees.

 - Mobile banking available.
 With the CIT Bank mobile banking app, you can check your account balance, review your transactions, transfer funds and deposit checks.

 What should I look out for?

-- No checking accounts.
-As a savings-focused bank, you won’t find any checking account options with CIT Bank.
+- One checking account.
+As a savings-focused bank, you’ll only find one checking account option at CIT Bank.

 - Limited transactions.
 CIT Bank’s high-yield savings and money market accounts are limited to six transactions a month.

 - No ATM network.
 As an online bank, CIT Bank doesn’t have any in-network ATMs.
 But it refunds up to $15 in operator fees a month for checking account customers.

 - Limited support.
 CIT Bank’s customer service is only available by phone and email, and many of its customers complain of long wait times to reach support by phone.

 CIT Bank undertakes extensive measures to safeguard your information and hard-earned money.
 As an FDIC-insured bank, CIT uses antivirus protection and 128-bit SSL encryption to ensure a secure browser connection and monitors transactions and other financial activity to protect your personal and financial information.